 About

-Associate Professor Miguel Rentería leads the Computational Neurogenomics Lab in the Brain and Mental Health Program at QIMR Berghofer.
-He holds an Al & Val Rosenstrauss Fellowship from the Rebecca L. Cooper Medical Research Foundation and is an honorary Global Atlantic Fellow of the Global Brain Health Institute at the University of California, San Francisco.
+Associate Professor Miguel Rentería leads the Computational Neurogenomics Laboratory in the Brain and Mental Health Program at QIMR Berghofer Medical Research Institute.
+He also holds appointments as an Honorary Associate Professor at the University of Queensland and as an Adjunct Associate Professor at the Queensland University of Technology.
+His work is supported by an Al & Val Rosenstrauss Fellowship from the Rebecca L. Cooper Medical Research Foundation, and he is an Atlantic Glocal Fellow for Equity in Brain Health at the Global Brain Health Institute at the University of California, San Francisco.

-He completed a degree in Genomic Sciences at the National Autonomous University of Mexico (UNAM), a Master of Public Policy at the University of Oxford, and a PhD in Human Genetics at the University of Queensland.
-He was previously an NHMRC-ARC Dementia Research Development Fellow, undertaking postdoctoral training at the APDA Center for Advanced Parkinson’s Research, Department of Neurology, Brigham and Women’s Hospital and Harvard Medical School in the United States.
+He completed a Bachelor of Science in Genomic Sciences at the National Autonomous University of Mexico (UNAM), a PhD in Human Genetics at the University of Queensland, and a Master of Public Policy at the University of Oxford as a Chevening Scholar.
+He undertook postdoctoral training in the Department of Neurology at Brigham and Women's Hospital and Harvard Medical School.

 You can learn more about Associate Professor Rentería's work and career in a 2025 interview with Genomic Psychiatry.